-In a recent trial performed in South East Asia, the efficacy of XTRACT® Nature has been tested in Newcastle disease vaccinated pullets.
+In a recent trial performed in southeast Asia, the efficacy of Xtract Nature has been tested in Newcastle disease vaccinated pullets.
 This trial lasted 12 weeks and the objective was to confirm the efficiency of the additive.

-Two buildings were selected in a commercial farm with 5,000 pullets/building.
-Pullets were from Dekalb white genetic (Hendrix group).
-From day 9 onward, they received the same commercial diet, XTRACT® Nature at 100 g/ton being the only difference between the two groups.
+Two houses were selected in a commercial farm with 5,000 Dekalb white pullets/house.
+From day 9 onward, they received the same commercial diet, Xtract Nature at 100 g/tonne being the only difference between the two groups.

 According to the farm vaccination program, all pullets were vaccinated against Newcastle Disease (ND) at 19 days of age.
-At day 32, three pullets per treatment were necropsied and at day 46 (27 days post vaccination), the blood of 20 pullets per treatment was sampled and analysed by ELISA for Newcastle antibody titers.
-The trial timeframe is illustrated in the figure 1 below.
+At day 32, three pullets per treatment were necropsied and at day 46 (27 days post-vaccination), the blood of 20 pullets per treatment was sampled and analysed by ELISA for Newcastle antibody titers (Figure 1).